Agenda Item

 • Default_avatar

-Simon Whetzel over 2 years ago
+Simon Whetzel almost 3 years ago

 It has come to my attention that the Community Development Department is inconsistently applying the Scenic Combining District regulations.
 The Scenic Combining District restricts agricultural uses in certain scenic areas that preserve the beauty of Lake County, however, cannabis cultivation is a commercial activity and is clearly regulated as such.
 As I'm sure you are aware cannabis cultivation buildings are required to meet commercial building standards, not agricultural standards which are less costly.
 Furthermore, applying the Scenic Combining District restrictions to the entire parcel rather than just the adjacent and visible lands that are within the scenic area is not consistent with the intent of the ordinance.